-

 Symbols

-Posted by Michele Bresnahan at 10/11/2012A symbol is something that represents something else.
+Posted by Michele Bresnahan on 10/11/2012A symbol is something that represents something else.
 The golden arches represent McDonalds!
 A swoosh represents Nike.
 We have been learning about American Symbols.
-Some of us brought in symbols from other countries too!Check out these:Chinese Symbols, Mexican Symbols, ... more to come!
+Some of us brought in symbols from other countries too!Check out these:Chinese Symbols, Mexican Symbols, ... more to come! -

 Short Vowel Game